REPORT FOR THE PERIOD FROM 1 JANUARY 2019 TO 31 DECEMBER 2019

-Each of these Board Committees is formed with clear written terms of reference (setting out its composition, authorities and duties, including reporting back to the Board) and operates under delegated authority from the Board with the Board retaining overall oversight and has its own terms of reference.
+Each of these Board Committees is formed with clear written terms of reference (setting out its composition, authorities and duties, including reporting back to the Board) and operates under delegated authority from the Board with the Board retaining overall oversight.
 The chairpersons of these Board Committees report on the decisions and significant matters discussed at the respective Board Committees to the Board on a quarterly basis.
 The minutes of the Board Committee meetings which record the deliberations and decisions taken during these meetings are also circulated to all Board members for their information.
-The duties and responsibilities of the above committees are set out in this Report.
+The duties and responsibilities of the Board Committees are set out in this Report.

-China Advisory Panel and CapitaLand Technology Council
+China Advisory Panel (CAP) and CapitaLand Technology Council (CTC)

-In addition to Board Committees, the Company has also established the China Advisory Panel (CAP) in 2014 and CapitaLand Technology Council (CTC) in 2015.
+In addition to Board Committees, the Company has also established the CAP in 2014 and CTC in 2015.
 The CAP shares strategic insights on general, economic and real estate industry developments and trends in China.
-The CTC advises the Board on technology developments and initiatives in particular those that are relevant to support the Company's efforts to harness technology to develop real estate of the future.
+The CTC apprises the Board on technology developments and initiatives in particular those that are relevant to support the Company's efforts to harness technology in its business operations.

 Meetings of Board and Board Committees

-The Board meets at least once every quarter, and as required by business imperatives.
+The Board and the respective Board Committees meet regularly to discuss strategy, operational and governance matters.
 Board and Board Committee meetings are scheduled prior to the start of each financial year in consultation with the Directors.
 The Constitution of the Company (Constitution) also permits Directors to participate via audio or video conference.

 Principle 2 : Board Composition and Guidance

 The Company has always had and continues to have a significant majority of independent Directors.
 Its Board Charter provides that at least one-third of the Board shall comprise independent Directors.
 The Board Charter also provides that, in the event that the Chairman is not an independent Director, the Company will appoint a lead independent Director and ensure that the Board comprises a majority of independent Directors.

-The Board has established a process for assessing the independence of its Directors.
+There is a rigorous process to evaluate the independence of independent Directors.
 As part of the process:

 - each non-executive Director provides information of his or her business interests and confirms, on an annual basis, that there are no relationships which interfere with the exercise of his or her independent business judgement with a view to the best interests of the Company; such information is then reviewed by the NC; and

 Thereafter, the NC's recommendation is presented to the Board for its determination.
 Each Director is required to recuse himself or herself from the NC's and the Board's deliberations respectively on his or her own independence.
 In appropriate cases, the NC also reviews the independence of Directors as and when there is a change of circumstances involving the Director.
 In this regard, Directors are required to report to the Company any change of circumstances which may affect his or her independence.

 Mr Ng Kee Choe

-The Board also considered the conduct of Mr Ng in the discharge of his duties and responsibilities as a Director, and is of the view that the relationship set out above and his length of service as a Director of the Company did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
+The Board is of the view that the relationship set out above and his length of service as a Director of the Company did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
 The Board is therefore of the view that Mr Ng has exercised independent judgement in the discharge of his duties and responsibilities.
 Based on the above, the Board arrived at the determination that Mr Ng is an independent Director.
 Mr Ng had recused himself from the NC's and the Board's deliberations, respectively, on his independence.

-Mr Stephen Lee
+Mr Stephen Lee Ching Yen

 Mr Lee is a non-executive director of Temasek.
 Mr Lee's role on the Temasek board is non-executive in nature and he is not involved in the day-to-day conduct of the business of Temasek.
-He had also provided confirmation that he was not under any obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of Temasek.
+He had also confirmed that he was not under any obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of Temasek in relation to the corporate affairs of the Company.

 The Board also considered the conduct of Mr Lee in the discharge of his duties and responsibilities as a Director, and is of the view that the relationship set out above, including the fact that the Company became a subsidiary of Temasek when Temasek increased its interest in the Company on 28 June 2019 (in respect of which a special review on Director's independence was conducted), did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
 The Board is therefore of the view that Mr Lee has continued to be actively engaged and exercised independent judgement in the discharge of his duties and responsibilities.
 Based on the above, the Board arrived at the determination that Mr Lee is an independent Director.
 In the year under review, Mr Lee had also recused himself from participating in any Board deliberation on any transactions involving Temasek.
-Mr Lee had recused himself from the NC's and the Board's deliberations, respectively, on his independence, in relation to the corporate affairs of the Company.
+Mr Lee had recused himself from the NC's and the Board's deliberations, respectively on his independence.

 Mr Kee Teck Koon

-The Board also considered the conduct of Mr Kee in the discharge of his duties and responsibilities as a Director, and is of the view that the relationships set out above did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
+The Board also considered the conduct of Mr Kee in the discharge of his duties and responsibilities as a Director, and is of the view that the relationship set out above did not impair his ability to act with independent judgement in the discharge of his duties and responsibilities as a Director.
 The Board is therefore of the view that Mr Kee has exercised independent judgement in the discharge of his duties and responsibilities.
 Based on the above, the Board arrived at the determination that Mr Kee is an independent Director.
 Mr Kee had recused himself from the Board's deliberations on his independence.

 Ms Goh Swee Chen

-The Board also considered the conduct of Ms Goh in the discharge of her duties and responsibilities as a Director, and is of the view that the relationship set out above did not impair her ability to act with independent judgement in the discharge of her duties and responsibilities as a Director.
+The Board also considered the conduct of Ms Goh in the discharge of her duties and responsibilities as a Director, and is of the view that the relationships set out above did not impair her ability to act with independent judgement in the discharge of her duties and responsibilities as a Director.
 The Board is therefore of the view that Ms Goh has exercised independent judgement in the discharge of her duties and responsibilities.
 Based on the above, the Board arrived at the determination that Ms Goh is an independent Director.
 Ms Goh had recused herself from the Board's deliberations on her independence.

-- Dr Pillai is also a non-executive board member of the Inland Revenue Authority of Singapore, a statutory board which functions as the tax collecting agency of Singapore.
+- Dr Pillai was a non-executive board member of the Inland Revenue Authority of Singapore, a statutory board which functions as the tax collecting agency of Singapore.
 He stepped down from this role on 1 September 2019.
 This role did not require him to take or subject him to any obligation to follow any instructions from any government authorities in relation to the corporate affairs of the Company.
 It also generated no conflict of interest in respect of his role as a Director of the Company.
 Dr Pillai is also a director of SMRT Group (comprising SMRT Corporation Ltd and SMRT Trains Ltd, which are both subsidiaries of Temasek and therefore related corporations of the Company).
 Dr Pillai's role in SMRT Group is non-executive in nature and he is not involved in the business operations of the organisation.
 SMRT Group is an independently managed group of entities under Temasek.
 The role did not require him to nor result in him having to act in accordance with any instructions, directions or wishes of Temasek in relation to the corporate affairs of the Company.
 It also does not generate any issue that may affect his independence as a Director of the Company.

-- Mr Mah is also a non-executive board member of (i) the Monetary Authority of Singapore, which is Singapore's central bank and financial regulatory authority; and (ii) the Economic Development Board of Singapore, a statutory board which plans and executes strategies for business and investment.
+- Mr Mah is a non-executive board member of (i) the Monetary Authority of Singapore, which is Singapore's central bank and financial regulatory authority; and (ii) the Economic Development Board of Singapore, a statutory board which plans and executes strategies for business and investment.
 These roles do not require him to take or subject him to any obligation to follow any instructions from any government authorities in relation to the corporate affairs of the Company.
 These roles also generate no conflict of interest in respect of his role as a Director of the Company.

 The Board also considered the conduct of Dr Pillai, Mr Mah and Mr Lim, respectively, in the discharge of their duties and responsibilities as Directors, and is of the view that each of them had acted with independent judgement in the discharge of their duties and responsibilities as Directors.
 The Board is therefore of the view that each of Dr Pillai, Mr Mah and Mr Lim has exercised independent judgement in the discharge of his duties and responsibilities.
 Based on the above, the Board arrived at the determination that Dr Pillai, Mr Mah and Mr Lim are independent Directors.
 They had recused themselves from the Board's deliberations on their independence.
-Dr Pillai who is also an NC member had also recused himself from the NC's deliberations on his independence.
+Dr Pillai who is also a NC member had also recused himself from the NC's deliberations on his independence.

 Principle 3 : Chairman and Chief Executive Officer

-The President & GCEO has full executive responsibilities to manage the Group's business and to develop and implement Board approved policies.
+GCEO has full executive responsibilities to manage the Group's business and to develop and implement Board approved policies.

 Principle 4 : Board Membership

-All NC members, including the Chairman of the NC, are non-executive independent Directors.
-The NC met three times in the year under review.
+All NC members, including the Chairman of the NC, are Non-Executive Independent Directors.
+The NC met four times in the year under review.